vishnu-manimala/nalanda/README.md

 Nalanda Library Management System API Documentation

 Nalanda is a backend system designed to manage library operations efficiently.
 It provides a robust API for interacting with library data, including book management, user accounts, and borrowing/returning books.
+It is hosted in AWS EC2.

 This documentation outlines the endpoints, request/response formats, and authentication mechanisms for the Nalanda API.